Nekofoxmiu/Youtube-Timeline-Jumper/readme.md

 ### sendPlaylistStateToBackground.js
 Sends the current playlist state to the background script for persistence.
 - **Functions**:
-  - `sendPlaylistStateToBackground(nowPlaylistState)`: Sends the current playlist state to `background.js`.
+  - `sendPlaylistStateToBackground(nowPlaylistState, meta)`: Sends the current playlist state to `background.js` with optional metadata.

 ### getVideoInfo.js
 Provides functions to retrieve information about the current YouTube video.